 - Cambridge International Examinations: minimum score Cambridge English scale (Advanced C1): 190 or higher.

-** The IELTS General Training & IELTS Indicator test are NOT accepted.
+** The IELTS General Training and IELTS Indicator are NOT accepted.

 How to submit your language test score